Dandruff

 • Oral antifungal medications

-Dr. Isabela Jones is an Ivy-league educated, board-certified dermatologist with years of experience in treating seborrheic dermatitis.
-Contact our office to schedule a consultation with her.
+our team of Board-Certified and Fellowship trained Dermatologists have years of experience in treating seborrheic dermatitis.
+Contact our office to schedule a consultation.